-Zlatni Rat Beach and Its Surroundings on Brac Island, Croatia
+Zlatni Rat Beach, Bol and Inland: Brac Island, Croatia

 Imagine water so clear you can see shoals of fish darting around your legs.
 Imagine a long sandbar stretching out as though it is taking you to a peaceful haven far away from a busy world.
 Imagine protective pine trees, surfers, and passing cruise boats, all under a warm sun and blue skies.
 Imagine a place where all your stresses can drift away with the breeze.
 Imagine Zlatni Rat.

 Zlatni Rat, often known as the Golden Horn because of its shape, is one of Europe's most famous beaches.
 In 2009, it was named by Lonely Planet as one of the top ten best beaches in the world.
 It deserves the title.
 Situated in laid-back Bol, on the island of Brac, Croatia, Zlatni Rat is certainly a unique treasure.
 Quite simply, there is no other beach quite like it.

 Zlatni Rat sits a short walk west from picturesque Bol Harbour, along the tree-lined promenade.
 As you approach it, tantalising glimpses tempt you through the trees.
 Although on photographs it may appear to be a stretch of silky white sand, Zlatni Rat is actually a pebble beach.
 In fact, many Croatian beaches are pebble, but this should not deter you, not even if you have children.
 I took my oldest son to Croatia twice - once when he was four and then again at seven.
 There was no mention of sand.
 He spent his time filling buckets with 'interesting' stones and attempting the impossible task of trying to catch a fish.